orbeon/orbeon-forms-doc/XForms-~-Actions-~-Repeat,-Insert-and-Delete.md

     xxf:defaults="true"/>
 ```

-In the example above, the data looks like this before the insert:
+The data looks like this before the insert:

 ```xml
 <data>